But the real danger is silence.

 Nearly 1 in 4 Canadian adolescents (12-25) struggle with an Eating Disorder.

 There is no single cause behind eating disorders which is why they are called “complex” illnesses.
 For each child or adolescent, vulnerability develops through a mix of biological, psychological, and social influences.
-These factors can overlap and interact in ways that make some youth more at risk than others.
+These factors can overlap and interact in ways that make some more "at risk than others.

-Despite serious health complications, only 20% of young people living with an eating disorder seek treatment.
-And yet, the mortality rate associated with Anorexia alone is 12X greater than all other diseases for females 15-24 years-old.
+Despite serious health complications, it’s estimated that less than 25% of young people living with an eating disorder seek treatment.
+Meanwhile, the mortality rate associated with Anorexia alone is 12X greater than all other diseases for females 15-24 years-old.

 British Columbia has one of the highest reported incidences of eating disorders hospitalizations in Canada next to Ontario.